benmccormick/benmccormick.github.io/drafts/lasting-legacy-improving.md

 The first quote presents a tradeoff and declares a universal preference for one direction in the tradeoff.
 The second quote adds more details about the context in which the practice has been beneficial, and explains what about those circumstances (developers editing code they didn't write) affects the tradeoff decision.

 These type of distinctions are often lost in online discussions about development best practices.
 I have no interest in naming and shaming, but specifically I've seen this in discussions around JavaScript performance, testing, frameworks vs other frameworks vs VanillaJS, responsive design, progressive enhancement, and build pipelines.
-For this post, I'm going to try to lay out a list  of some of the context that I've found helpful to take into account when giving or interpreting best practice advice.
+I'm going to try to lay out some of the context that I've found helpful to take into account when giving or interpreting best practice advice.

-### Context to keep in mind when discussing and interpreting best practices

 #### Beginner vs Veteran